Meeting Rooms

 • In-Library Tables - There are numerous tables throughout the library that may be used for studying, working, tutoring, or meetings, as long as conversation levels align with library rules and do not disturb others.

-Note: If you qualify for a free-use room and all free meeting room spaces that fit your needs are being used or have been reserved (138), we may be able to let you use another small conference room.
+Note: If you qualify for a free-use room and all free meeting room spaces that fit your needs are being used or have been reserved (138 or the Study Room), we may be able to let you use another small conference room.
 These cannot be reserved in advance.
 Speak with a Meeting Room Coordinator or a librarian at the Adult Help Desk.

 Related Documents